LyubomirT/aidaweb/README.md

 ## Installation

-AIDA is self-hosted by me and is available for public use at (will add link later).
+AIDA is self-hosted by me and is available for public use at <https://aidaweb.jprq.app/>.
 However, if you want to host your own instance of AIDA, you can follow the instructions below.

 ### Prerequisites

+- A valid JPRQ account (for tunneling)
 - Python 3.8 or higher
 - All the dependencies in the `requirements.txt` file
 - Your own instance of the AIDA token backend (will explain later)